 What To Pack In Your Saddlebags

 Initially, we had planned to get some Harley saddlebag liners for the bike.
-Others speak very highly of them since they’re the quickest and easiest way to get what’s in your saddlebags to your hotel room (or wherever you’re staying).
+Other people speak very highly of them — because they’re the quickest and easiest way to get what’s inside your saddlebags to your hotel room (or wherever you’re staying).

-TIP: Be sure to pack all of your items in the saddlebag liners while they are in your saddlebags.
+TIP: Be sure to pack all of your items in the saddlebag liners while they are already situated inside your saddlebags.
 Otherwise, they’ll never fit if you try to stuff them in after you’ve packed them!

 If we hadn’t purchased the luggage bag for the seat back / sissy bar, we probably would have bought the saddlebag liners.
 But now that we have the big luggage bag, the saddlebag liners aren’t really a necessity for us any longer — especially since the things we keep in there (all the time, including on multi-day trips) aren’t the type of things that we need to take into the hotel (or cabin, or tent) with us.

 We use our saddlebags to hold these things:

 - 2 rainsuits (we each have a Firstgear Rainman jacket and Firstgear Rainman pants which have heat-resistant material from the knee to the ankle — highly recommended!)

 - 2 heated jackets (1 for each of us) and 2 pairs of gloves (while we each have summer gloves and winter gloves, we also want a pair of waterproof gloves eventually)

 - 1 motorcycle cover ( invaluable at keeping the morning dew off your seat and handlebars)